Automattic/jetpack/readme.txt

 * Search: improve the feature activation process.
 * Sync: log action when an attachment is added to a post for the first time.
 * Sync: add URL details to synchronization requests.
+* Sync: detect if a post is saved via Gutenberg when synchronizing post events.

 **Improved compatibility**